Organizing Tupperware In 20 Minutes Flat

 Once I had everything stacked up and paired together, I discovered a few containers and a TON of lids that didn’t have a mate!
 Why was I hoarding 13 lids when I only had two of the matching container?
 Toss everything without a mate and you’ll have a great start toward condensing things.
 This is also the time to toss any containers that are stained or otherwise damaged.
 I had several that were gross from being microwaved or stained from red sauces.

 These two boxes below are all of the items I got rid of!
 I have a habit of hoarding old sauce jars and containers that I think I’ll use for something someday, so I got rid of all of those as well.
 Why was I filling up this cupboard with odd food jars when I had plenty of nice storage containers?!
-It felt amazing to purge those two heaping boxes worth of containers.
+It felt amazing to purge those two heaping boxes.

 4 | Donate the misfits and extras